wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 21 But Jackson let the destroying engines loose upon the slaves of Britain, and compelled them to return to their encampments with great loss, even an hundred and two score.

-22 Nevertheless, on the first day of the first month, of the eighteen hundred and fifteenth year, the men of war of Britain came again, and strove to dislodge the army of Jackson; but again they were deceived, and lost about an hundred men.
+22 Nevertheless, on the first day of the first month, of the eighteen hundred and fifteenth year, the men of war of Britain came again, and strove to dislodge the army of Jackson ; but again they were deceived, and lost about an hundred men.

 23 At this time there arrived to the aid of Jackson about two thousand five hundred valiant men, from the back-woods of Kentucky.